Rumson, New Jersey: History

 Legend has it that the borough's name is derived from early European settlers who bought the land from the local Lenape Native Americans in exchange for some rum.
 But as far back as 1663, long before the area was officially named Rumson, Native Americans called it "Navarumsunk".
 Over the years it has been shortened to "Rumson", though sources also talk of a Chief Alumson as a source of the name.
 Other names Rumson has been known by include Black Point, Port Washington and Oceanic.

 Rumson was purchased by English settlers in pieces.
 The first purchase was dated January 25, 1665, and it included parts of Middletown.
 The rest of the area was purchased later that year.

 Rumson is known for its many sprawling 19th-century estates located alongside the shores of the Navesink and Shrewsbury rivers and also dotted along the historic Rumson Road (serving as one of Rumson's main thoroughfares).
 Now an upscale commuter suburb, Rumson was once a prominent summer colony for wealthy New York bankers and industrialists during the turn of the century, c.
 1900.
 The oldest of Rumson's homes was the Tredwell House, named after a family that summered there for almost 100 years.
 The oldest part of the house was from 1670, and the estate once occupied 700 acre.
 It was the second-oldest building in Monmouth County when it was destroyed by fire in June 2006.

 The Lauriston Mansion, built in 1870 and listed on the National Register of Historic Places in 2002, is a 10000 sqft home constructed in the Colonial Revival style.
 Originally, the home sat on 39 acres of land, which over the years were parceled out, leaving 6 acres of land.
 Plans have been submitted to demolish the building, which the developer stated could not be renovated, and to replace it with townhomes that would include affordable housing, leading Preservation New Jersey to declare the home "endangered" as of 2020.

 In the 19th century, Rumson's summer residents enjoyed many activities, such as swimming and boating in the adjacent Navesink River and the Atlantic Ocean, or taking wagon rides.
 In winter, residents used the river for ice boating.

 Geography

 According to the U.S. Census Bureau, the borough had a total area of 7.11 sqmi, including 5.07 sqmi of land and 2.05 sqmi of water (28.76%).
 It has a humid subtropical climate (Köppen: Cfa) and average monthly temperatures range from 32.5 F in January to 75.2 F in July.

 Unincorporated communities, localities and place names located partially or completely within the township include East Oceanic, Elsemere, Oceanic, Rumson Bluffs, Rumson Hills and Waterloo.

-The borough borders the Monmouth County municipalities of Fair Haven, Little Silver, Middletown Township, and Sea Bright directly; and it borders Oceanport and Monmouth Beach only by water.
+The borough borders the Monmouth County municipalities of Fair Haven, Little Silver, Middletown, and Sea Bright directly; and it borders Oceanport and Monmouth Beach only by water.